Sealing Ring Installation Older Models

 The ring must be in the groove all the way around.

-I REPEAT: DO NOT CUT ANY CORNERS!
+WE REPEAT: DO NOT CUT ANY CORNERS!

 Make certain the ring is compacted into the groove.
 Keep working the ring all the way around, Pushing and Packing.